Swap76/Learn-JavaScript/README.md

 # Javascript
-This repository is for beginners to start learning Javascript from Scratch
+This repository is for beginners to start learning Javascript from scratch